Promoting Health By Selecting Chia Seeds As A Horse Supplement-

 Not Quite an All in One Horse Supplement… But Here’s The Amazing Results You Can Expect to See when Supplementing with Chia Seeds

 Soaked chia seeds have been a natural option I have come to trust and utilize over the years.
-When you're looking for a horse supplement that support weight gain, coat, and especially during times of digestive concern think of adding soaked chia seed to your list of whole, natural nutrition options.
+When you’re looking for a horse supplement that supports weight gain, coat, and especially during times of digestive concern think of adding soaked chia seed to your list of whole, natural nutrition options.

 These amazing seeds can promote health by helping to soothe the GI tract and aid in the prevention of gastric ulcers and promote a balance of blood sugar levels.